Skip to Content

 • Faulty Control Module

-A tractor mower won’t start if the blade lever/button is on, manual mowers need to be in Neutral gear, some mowers won’t allow starting if the oil level is low or the hood is open.
+A tractor mower won’t start if the blade lever/button is on, manual mowers need to be in Neutral gear, and some mowers won’t allow starting if the oil level is low or the hood is open.

-If you are in any doubt about the correct starting procedure for a lawn tractor, check out – “How to Start Husqvarna Ride-on Mower”.
+If you are in any doubt about the correct starting procedure for a lawn tractor, check out – “How to Start Husqvarna Ride-on Mower.”

-If you do hear a click sound when you turn the key, check out – “Mower Wont Start Just Clicks”.
+If you do hear a click sound when you turn the key, check out – “Mower Wont Start Just Clicks.”

 Check Battery & Connections

-To test a battery you need a voltmeter, but if you don’t have one try this basic check.
-If your mower has hood lights, or dash lights go ahead and turn them on.
+To test a battery, you need a voltmeter, but if you don’t have one, try this basic check.
+If your mower has hood lights or dash lights, go ahead and turn them on.
 If they light up and are bright, your battery is most likely not the problem.

 Dash Lights are Dim

-Check – Check the battery cables, they should be clean and tight.
+Check – Check the battery cables; they should be clean and tight.
 When connections are loose or corroded, it prevents available power from flowing to the starter.

 Charge Battery – If your battery is completely flat, it will take a couple of hours and will require a battery charging hack, or check out this smart battery charger the NOCO Genius1 on Amazon.com.